New Orleans East: Infrastructure

 The New Orleans Power Station and former Michoud Power Station are located at the foot of the Paris Road Bridge in eastern New Orleans.

 Notably, eastern New Orleans is the only extensive suburban or suburban-style region of Greater New Orleans where, since the late 1960s, all installed utilities have been buried below ground.
 Like the downtown New Orleans/French Quarter central core and the Garden City-inspired Lakefront neighborhoods of Lake Vista, Lakeshore, Lake Terrace and Lake Oaks, eastern New Orleans consequently possesses a uniquely uncluttered visual aspect, in contrast to the omnipresent wooden utility poles and spider's web of power lines found along most of the major thoroughfares of suburban Jefferson and St. Tammany parishes.
 Greater resilience to power outages is another, not inconsiderable benefit to having buried power lines.

 Geology

 Because eastern New Orleans, and particularly Michoud, rests on the edge of a fault line, the land and the levees protecting it are sinking.
 Recent geological studies project the rate of sinking to be around two inches per year.

+NOEEDF

+NOEEDF is a Development fund in New Orleans that provides economic growth, job creation, and community development all over New Orleans and especially in the East.

+The NOEEDF has been around since 1995 and was created due to voter-approved propositions.
+The propositions authorized the use of dedicated tax to support the economic development of New Orleans.
+The fund has been used to support local businesses and infrastructure projects located in New Orleans East, with the intention of profiting economically in the East.
+Some of the efforts include supporting the New Orleans Business Regional Park and helping the growth in the Lake Forest Boulevard Business Association.
+The NOEEDF has made significant advancements.
+Over 160 new permanent job locations were made in the East due to the NOEEDF, jobs ranging from Dixie Brewery to LM Wind Power.
+However, due to the New Orleans East high Crime rate the production of these economic changes have been slow but that have not been forgotten.
+The NOEEDF still plan on bolstering the area's economic prospects and hope this will decrease the crime rate there as well.